MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/monitoring.md

 #### `MsalDurationInL2Cache_1a_histogram`

-Histogram to capture L2 cache latency for token acquisition through MSAL.
+Histogram to capture L2 cache latency in milliseconds for token acquisition through MSAL.

 ##### Metadata